 Rule # 1: When creating content for your site, it should be two things – family safe and legal

 Family safe means all content and links are appropriate for all audiences.
 This does not only mean the obvious nude images or bold text fonts but also those obscure text and topics which are suggestive in nature.

 Legal means that your activities are not against any law and does not intend to harm any other publishers or user.

 Some content guidelines:

-- Your site cannot display ads on content you don’t own
+- Your site cannot display ads on the content you don’t own

 - Don’t frame content from another site and place ads around it, called framing